denis-fokin/ChooseRuntime/README.md

 ## How to run the action?

-As far as the plugin mostly intended for IntelliJ support assistance, the action is not discoverable through menus or toolbars.
-To open the Choose Runtime dialog, use Search Everywhere or Find Action actions.
+As far as the plugin is mostly intended for IntelliJ support assistance, the action is not discoverable through menus or toolbars.
+In order to open "Choose Runtime" dialog, invoke Search Everywhere or Find Action first and search for "Choose Runtime" action

 ## What am I supposed to see?

-To load data from the server the first show of the Choose Runtime dialog takes time.
-You see a progress at this moment.
-Right after the job done a dialog has appeared.
-When the dialog opens, there is a combobox.
-The combobox contains an item in bold.
-This item is a Runtime that is currently used to bootstrap the IDE.
+The first "Choose Runtime" dialog opening takes time while Runtime list is loaded from the server.
+This process is indicated with a progress bar.
+Right after this job done the dialog appears.
+It contains a combobox that lists available runtimes (both local and remote).
+Runtime which is currently used to bootstrap the IDE is marked in bold.

 ## What can I do?

-You can use the combobox to choose one of the Runtimes on the list.
-You can just type a build or java version to filter out the content of the list.
-Every time you pick out another Runtime, corresponding actions in the bottom right corner are updated.
+You can use the combobox to select a desired Runtime from the list.
+It is possible to just type a build or java version to filter out the content of the list.
+Every time you pick a  Runtime, the action on the bottom-right button is updated.

-## If I want to use the Runtime that the IDE was initially bundled with?
+## What if I want to use the Runtime that the IDE was initially bundled with?

 If you need to reset the Runtime, press "Use Default" button.

 ## Every Runtime wastes space, right?

-If you need to clean up space, use the "Clean Up” button.
-If the current bootstrap Runtime is a downloaded one, it is not deleted.
+If you need to remove downloaded runtimes, use the "Clean Up” button.
+Note that if the currently used boot Runtime is a downloaded one, it will not be deleted.

 ## How to install a Runtime that I have downloaded manually?

-In order to install a local Runtime, which location is not a usual one, use the ellipsis [...] button on the right of the combobox.
+In order to install a local Runtime from the disk, use the ellipsis [...] button on the right of the combobox.

 ## Eventually...

-Each time you choose the install action, the IDE ends up in reboot.
+Each time you choose the "Install" action, the IDE reboots with the selected boot runtime.